NVIDIA-AI-IOT/TAO-Toolkit-Whitepaper-use-cases/README.md

 # TAO Experiments

-This repository contains all code and instructions needed to recreate the results for each experiment shown in the TAO white paper **link**.
+This repository contains all code and instructions needed to recreate the results for each experiment shown in the TAO white paper **https://developer.nvidia.com/tao-toolkit-usecases-whitepaper/1-introduction**.

 # Experiment Result Summary